Outrage Grows Over Video That Shows Police Officers Violently Yanking A 1-Year-Old Child From His Mother In Brooklyn

-A shocking video showing NYPD officers violently removing a woman’s one-year-old child from her arms has sparked outrage across social media.
+A video showing NYPD officers violently removing a woman’s one-year-old child from her arms has sparked national outrage.

 Nyesha Ferguos posted the video to her Facebook page on Friday.
 It shows 23-year-old Jazmine Headly clinging to her son, Damone, and telling officers they are hurting him as they attempt to yank the child away from her.
 One officer waves a yellow stun gun at the outraged crowd, which includes children, several of whom are filming on their cell phones.